joshuacasuga/elekta-patient-registration-service/README.md

 ### Future Enhancements & Open Questions
 #### Possible Enhancements
 * Implement authentication and role-based access (admin vs clinical staff)
+  * Use JWT authentication, hash passwords, and create a middleware that verifies the token and checks for `role`
 * Implement ETag/If-Match for optimistic cocurrency control
+  * On reads/creates, return ETag version
+  * On PATCH/PUT/DELETE, require `If-Match`
 * Add unit and integration tests with Jest
 * Add audit logging for all write operations
+  * Add an `audit_logs` table (`id, actor_id, action, entity, entity_id, before, after, at`) and insert from the service layer on every create/update/delete.

 #### Open Questions
 * Without a user interface, where will input data be coming from?